-Congratulations, you now own a Ford Everest.
+Congratulations, you now own the next-gen Ford Everest.
 If not, then there’s a big chance that you’re considering it since you’re reading this article, right?

 For those who already own the Ford SUV, you’ll know it’s a great buy.
 It has seven seats, as well as a lot of room for your stuff, and it’s powerful too.

 You’ve also noticed that the Ford Everest already looks great in stock form.
 Its stance, at least for an SUV is perfect, and its exterior styling has just the right amount of toughness without being too showy.